jfranco1701/DietTracker/docs/README.md

 * I can click on the "Add Weight" button and enter the date and weight information.
 * I can click on the "Save" button to store the information in the system.

-#### As an admin user, I want to be able to review custom food items added by users, so I can prevent inappropriate entries.
+#### As an admin user, I want to be able to access user accounts, so I can manage the accounts.
-* I can view a list of all the custom food items.
+* I can view a list of all the system users.
-* I can select an item and click on the "Delete" button which will remove it from the system.
+* I can select a user from the list and make updates, disable the account or delete it.

 # Mis-user Stories

 #### As a malicious user, I want to login as a registered user using a brute-force attack, so I can steal personal health information.
+* Repeated attempts to login with the incorrect password will result in the user account being locked out.

 #### As a malicious user, I want to script the creation of multiple users, so I can perform a denial of service attack.
+* The register user page will require a the use of a mechanism that will ensure that a human is actually creating the account and not a bot.

 #### As a malicious user, I want to create custom food items that contain malicious scripts, so I can carry out cross-site scripting attacks.
+* Input to the system will

 # Website Mockup